gbdk-2020/gbdk-2020/docs/pages/06_toolchain.md

 "Hi Color" on the Game Boy Color is a technique for displaying backgrounds with thousands of colors instead being limtied to 32 colors for the entire screen background.
 It achieves this by changing ~16 colors of the background palette per scanline.
 The main tradeoffs are that it uses much of the Game Boy's available cpu processing per frame and requires more ROM space.
 The tile patterns, map, attributes and per-scanline palettes are pre-calculated using the PC based conversion tool.

+For the current GBDK example ISR implementation there is a limit of 6 sprites per line before the hi-color timing breaks down and there start to be background artifacts.

 Example: `png2hicolorgb myimage.png --csource -o=my_output_filename`
 Example with higher quality (slower conversion): `png2hicolorgb myimage.png --csource -o=my_output_filename --type=3 -L=2 -R=2`